 |Prewytt Brumblydge||ca. 1800-||Planetoid|

 In A Mystery (p.
 216 and 218) Tyco says that he has a brother living in Galaxy M81.
 In Wonderful Flight (p.
 204) Tyco wrote that "Aside from a cousin by the name of Theodosius Bass . . .
 I have no kith or kin to whom to leave my possessions."
-This could be explained as a sibling who had already gone to M81, probably an older brother, since there'd be no point in leaving possessions to someone out there.
+This could be explained as a sibling who had already gone to M81, probably an older brother since someone out there couldn't really inherit your possessions.
 Now this would add another to the list of known Old Ones above, except that this brother is never mentioned in any other part of the series; even Time, which comes after A Mystery and has several references to Tyco and Theo growing up at Carn Bassyd, never mentions either having any siblings.
 More substantially, Tyco has stated that only he and Elder Grandfather have traveled by thought beyond Earth (Time, p.
 94), which pretty much nixes the idea of a brother who has also done so.
 I considered a nonliteral interpretation, where maybe there are other races who serve the Ancient Ones, and they form a sort of brotherhood.
 So his "brother" would be a non-Mycetian (and probably non-human too).
 However Daniel Harden reminded me that Tyco talked about him and his brother discussing "our family's past", which essentially rules out my idea for a retcon.
 I guess we'll have to live with this as another contradiction in the series; since it's mentioned only twice and doesn't substantially affect the story I think I could be content ignoring the references to his brother as if they were a misprint.

-I've recently learned from www.eleanorcameron.com that apparently, she "regarded him as the definitive artist for the series.
-She especially delighted in his his heavy-lined ink depictions of the Basidiumites and of Mr. Bass.
+Since writing the above, I've learned from www.eleanorcameron.com that apparently, she regarded the illustrator of the first two books "as the definitive artist for the series.
+She especially delighted in his his [sic] heavy-lined ink depictions of the Basidiumites and of Mr. Bass.
 She said on more than one occasion that she wished Henneberger had done all five books in the series."
 Who knew?
 I can see the allure of taking the first books' illustrations as definitive, especially since they were done by the same artist, and the author's stated opinion certainly should carry some weight in the matter, but for me personally, the two final books just look more like Mycetians, for the reasons mentioned above.
-I think this may have to be something every reader needs to decide for themselves.
+I guess it all comes down to personal preferences.